Baptiste Chassagne is a top athlete. His disciplines: trail and ultra.

 What was your journey to reach the top level?

-Competitor by nature, I quickly wanted to participate in local races.
-I obtained good results there, which encouraged me to invest myself even more in the discipline.
-One thing leading to another, I went to the regional then national level and joined the Sidas Matrix team.
-Currently, it's been 3 years that I have been in the process of racing at a high level and that I am putting everything in place to be as efficient as possible!
+Competitive by nature, I quickly wanted to participate in local races.
+I obtained good results there which encouraged me to invest even more in the discipline.
+One thing led to another, I moved to the regional and then national level and joined the Sidas-Matryx team.
+Currently, I have been in the process of running at a high level for 3 years and I am putting everything in place to be as efficient as possible!

 How did you realize that you had become a professional athlete?

-This click happened when I realized that I had entered into a performance approach, that I had to be more individualistic.
-Of a very altruistic nature, I have always practiced team sports, lived in shared accommodation, been very close to my family.
-For the trail I had to make choices, think about myself and how to improve myself rather than always being available.
-It was a bit unnatural but that's when I realized that I had turned a corner.
-It is thanks to this rigor that we impose ourselves that progress is increased tenfold and that we enter a virtuous circle in terms of performance.
+This click took place at the moment when I understood that I had entered into a performance approach, that I had to be more individualistic.
+Very altruistic in nature, I have always played team sports, lived in a shared apartment, and been very close to my family.
+For the trail I had to make choices, think about myself and how to improve rather than always being available.
+It was a little unnatural but that's when I realized that I had turned a corner.
+It is thanks to this rigor that we impose on ourselves that progress is increased tenfold and that we enter into a virtuous circle in terms of performance.

 How do you deal with being an athlete and having a second job on the side?